Dynopllot/Secure-login-system/README.md

 - VPN/Proxy detection (IPQualityScore API)
 - Email alerts on failed logins
 - Logging of login attempts
-- Cybersecurity-themed UI (dark, neon, modern)
-- All error/block messages styled in the login box

 ## How It Works
 1. **User Registration & Login:**
    - Users register and log in using a custom user model.